jbdevstudio/jbdevstudio-product/installer/src/config/resources/readme.txt

 cd <install-path>
 ./jbdevstudio

-For OS X the application is as <install-path>/JBoss Developer Studio.app
+For OS X the application is as <install-path>/jbdevstudio.app

 For Windows use <install-path>/jbdevstudio.bat